-University of Wisconsin-Stevens Point (UWSP), leaving with a B.S. in Wildlife Ecology: Resource & Management and minors in Biology and Chemistry.
+Tabi Starjnski-Schneider is a recent non-trad graduate from University of Wisconsin-Stevens Point (UWSP), leaving with a B.S. in Wildlife Ecology: Resource & Management and minors in Biology and Chemistry.
 After beginning her education at Northland College, Tabi was deployed, transferred to UW-Madison, deployed again, and transferred lastly to UWSP.
 Point was the best fit for her and she was able to get involved in student organizations reflecting her goals and interests: UWSP Veteran’s Club, Pre-Veterinary Medicine Society, Izaak Walton League, and The Wildlife Society.
 She is currently living in Madison, WI with her husband (Jason) and is applying for veterinary school.
 Tabi’s ultimate goal is to merge her Wildlife degree with a veterinary degree and work on wildlife animals with various wildlife biologists, rehabilitation centers, the DNR, and/or the government.
 When not working, Tabi and Jason like to go boating, hunting, fishing, 4-wheeling, or just anything outside.
 Check out her post at The Truth Behind Those Sleeping Bears.

-Wildlife Ecology and Captive Wildlife at the University of Wisconsin-Stevens Point.
+Ian Straus is a senior studying Wildlife Ecology and Captive Wildlife at the University of Wisconsin-Stevens Point.
 During a summer job at the Madison Primate Center, Ian became deeply fascinated in animal behavior and the lives of animals who have found themselves in human captivity.
 When he isn't in school, or traveling the globe, Ian likes to spend his time reading, playing video games and messing with his Home-built PC.
 Check out his post at Did that Rock Just Ink on Me?

-the University of Wisconsin-Stevens Point.
+Hayley Trzinski is a senior at the University of Wisconsin-Stevens Point.
 She is double majoring in Wildlife Ecology: Information and Education and Biology with a minor in Captive Wildlife.
 She started loving animals and natural resources at a young age from spending time with her family at her grandparent’s bait shop.
 She has also traveled to many different zoos, aquariums, and wildlife areas with her family over the years.
 She has recently completed a wildlife rehabilitation and education internship at Treehouse Wildlife Center in Dow, IL.
 She hopes to continue in wildlife rehabilitation and information/education at a wildlife center or zoo after graduation.
 Check out her post about sex-changing frogs at The Princess IS the Frog.

-the University of Wisconsin – Stevens Point in 2015, earning a B.S. in wildlife ecology - research & management and minors in GIS and Biology.
+Eric VanNatta recently graduated from the University of Wisconsin – Stevens Point in 2015, earning a B.S. in wildlife ecology - research & management and minors in GIS and Biology.
 Coming from an outdoors family he enjoys backpacking, skiing, snorkeling, biking, hunting, and fishing.
 It was the culmination of these interests that initially drew him to the ecology discipline within the College of Natural Resources.
 During his time as a student at UWSP, he was involved in many research projects including bioacoustics and bat ecology, timber wolf monitoring techniques, and Northern saw-whet owl migration patterns.
 Eric is currently a wildlife biologist technician with the USDA APHIS National Wildlife Research Center in Fort Collins, CO.
 Read his post, Let’s Hope She Doesn’t Have Twins!

-University of Wisconsin- Stevens Point, majoring in biology with a French minor and a chemistry minor.
+Samantha Vold is a student at University of Wisconsin- Stevens Point, majoring in biology with a French minor and a chemistry minor.
 She’s loved all kinds of animals since she was a little kid, and always had some kind of critter as a pet.
 Lately, she’s taken an interest in dinosaurs, but would probably claim sloths as her favorite animal.
 After she completes her undergraduate studies, she hopes to pursue a PhD in a yet undecided field.
 When she’s not in school, she likes to spend her time adventuring, reading, and catching up on all the geeky trends she’s fallen behind on.
 Check out her post, The Beginnings of Jurassic Park: Dinosaur Blood Discovered?

-the University of Wisconsin-Madison studying Psychology, Linguistics, and TESOL (Teaching English to Speakers of Other Languages).
+Rachel Wang is a senior at the University of Wisconsin-Madison studying Psychology, Linguistics, and TESOL (Teaching English to Speakers of Other Languages).
 She is fascinated with how language works in humans, although she thinks that we may be more like animals than we'd like to think!
 Rachel likes making sushi, lists, and bad puns.
 She has always felt that she would make an excellent cat.
 Check out her post at Baby, You Light Up My World Like Nobody Else.

-psychology student and also an international student in the University of Wisconsin-Madison.
+My name is Yunhan Zhao.
+I am a senior psychology student and also an international student in the University of Wisconsin-Madison.
 I come from an eastern city where The Great Wall and tons of delicious cuisines were created—Beijing, China.
 Although English is my second language, I could be expressive especially when I am writing and singing.
 After being a member of school chorus for 6 years, I am continuing my vocal journey by practicing classical western Art songs under professional vocalists in the UW-Madison.
 When I am not in school, I love to travel.
 My favorite places in the U.S. are Seattle city and the wizarding world of Harry Potter in Universal Orlando!
 Check out her post at Uncontrollable Love: A Guest Post.

 the University of Wisconsin Stevens Point.
 He is majoring in biology with a captive wildlife minor.
 After graduation he plans on working in a zoo.
 Devin is also very fascinated with the large felines, and his ultimate goal would be to one day work with wild felines like tigers.
 Devin enjoys reading, playing video games, and visiting zoos.
 Check out his post at Infidelity in Nature: a Lion’s Story.